Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Grading, drainage, siding, windows, decks, stairs, railings, and pathways.

 Inspection reports can be long.
-The useful skill is separating true priority items from normal upkeep.
-This helps you stay calm and make a clear plan.
+A useful approach is separating true priority items from normal upkeep — this helps contextualize the findings and focus on what matters for the decision at hand.

 Active leaks or evidence of recurring moisture